-As the COVID-19 infection spreads, we have adopted working from home (telework) and staggered work hours, among other measures, in order to ensure the safety of our clients, our employees and their families, our partners, and other stakeholders, to prevent the spread of the infection, and to continue our business.
+In response to COVID-19, we have adopted working from home (telework) and staggered work hours, among other measures, in order to ensure the safety of our employees and their families, our clients, and other stakeholders, to prevent the spread of the infection, and to continue our business.
 If our employee catches the virus and the infection rapidly spreads across the Company despite these efforts, our financial status and business performance may be affected.